Quiz

 Use case examples

-• useEffect: Fetching data, updating state, or adding event listeners.
+• useEffect: fetching data, subscriptions, logging, most event listeners.

 Further reading